ngi-nix/liberaforms/docs/upload.md

 If remote storage is configured and LiberaForms is unable to use the server (temporarily unavailable, network issues, etc), then:

-* uploaded files are saved to `instancefiles/uploads`
+* uploaded files are saved locally on the server at `./uploads`
 * the problem is logged